 Well, think of it like this: you begin the semester with 0 points, and for each assignment, quiz, and test, you are raising your grade.
 The purpose of the syllabus is to tell you exactly how to get this 0 all the way up to the top.
-If you're asking whether there are any other assignments that are not on the syllabus, the answer is: no, I have a policy against keeping assignments secret from my students.
+If you're asking whether there are any other assignments that are not on the syllabus, the answer is: no, I have a policy against having assignments that aren't on the syllabus.
 If there's any way that anyone can get more points, I'll let everyone know.
-(I've also just deducted 5 points for asking for extra credit.)